Abdullah-Nasir-Chowdhury/Abdullah-Nasir-Chowdhury/README.md

 # 💫 Hi, I am Abdulla!
-I am a computer vision and machine learning enthusiast \n I have completed several courses in Data Analytics and Data Science.
+I am a computer vision and machine learning enthusiast I have completed several courses in Data Analytics and Data Science.
 You can find me here [https://www.linkedin.com/in/anc19990/] I have also completed specializations on Machine Learning and Deep Learning.